Easy Corned Beef Hash

 2. Turn the heat to high and then immediately set a timer for 12 minutes.
 The water will come to a boil around the 8 minute mark.
 Reduce the heat slightly.
 When the timer goes off, the potatoes will be soft, and slightly salted.

-3. Drain potatoes and then add to a well oiled pan over medium heat.
+3. Drain potatoes and then add them to a well oiled pan over medium heat.

 4. Let the potatoes crisp up for 5 minutes before you start to stir them.
 The contact with the pan will get the golden color.
 So try to minimize how often you stir.